Step 7. Finalize Restore

 - Leave the Preserve permissions and ownership check box not selected if you do not want to preserve the original ownership and access settings for restored objects.
 Veeam Backup & Replication will change security settings: the user who launched the Veeam Backup & Replication console will be set as the owner of the restored object, while access permissions will be inherited from the folder to which the restored object is copied.

-You can use Microsoft Windows Explorer to work with restored files and folders.
+You can use Microsoft Windows File Explorer to work with restored files and folders:

-- Click Explore on the ribbon in the Veeam Backup browser or right-click the necessary folder and select Explore.
+- Click Open in Explorer on the Veeam Backup browser ribbon or right-click the necessary folder and select Explorer.

 - You can browse the VM guest OS file system ignoring the file system ACL settings.